Glowka96/web-store/README.md

 - View orders
 - Modification account data
 - Admin board - modification: category, subcategory, product, producer
-- Reset password system
+- Reset password system- send email with a link

 ### To-Do

 - Home page - new offerts and promotions (currently working on it)
+- Refresh the product purchasing system - choose the delivery method, refresh the view
-- Sort and fillter product
+- Sort and fillter products
 - Message box
 - Newsletter
 - New admin board with more options